pachyderm/pachyderm/infra/Readme.md

 The pulumi commands can be run on your workstation.
 You'll need to download the pulumi CLI app and run `pulumi login` to login

-Once that's complete, you can select your stack by running
+Once that's complete, you can select your stack by running (from `infra` folder)

 ```
-pulumi stack select <stack name>
+pulumi stack select -c <stack name>
 ```

 You can then update your stack manually by running